 Unfortunately, the staff may become upset with you.
 They may roll their eyes, sigh, or say, “I’ll have to call the doctor and see if he’ll allow that.”
 They may try to say, “We have to, it’s hospital policy.”
 But you never have to consent to a non-emergency procedure that you do not want.
 Do not let them lie to you or bully you.

 A good doula and/or other support may come in handy here.
 When in labor, you’re not in a frame of mind to stand up for yourself and to argue with those around you.
 Your support people can fill this role for you.
 Make sure that your support people are aware before you enter the hospital what you will and will not consent to (given a non-emergency situation).

 This is a phrase that a lot of doctors throw around when advocating for hospital births, c-sections, and other medical interventions.
 Although this is sometimes necessary, it is also performed more than needed.

 You have the right, as a patient, to ask for evidence-based practice.
 “You’ve been in labor for 8 hours now,” is not an evidence-based reason for starting Pitocin, if you and baby are tolerating labor well.
 That would be for convenience of the doctor and/or hospital staff, or because it is considered “procedure.”
 This is not good enough and you do not have to submit to something just because it is “procedure.”

 Throughout this month, we’ll be talking about more issues you may face with informed consent: doulas, midwives, newborn procedures, and lots more.
 We’ll talk about how to handle it when someone does try to bully you or talk you into procedures without medical evidence.
-This entire month is dedicated to putting you, as a parent, in control of your birth.

 Trying to get pregnant?
 Get our pre-conception plan -- including the diet tips and key supplements you need for a healthy pregnancy!